chrisrzhou/unified-doc/packages/react-unified-doc/readme.md

 	annotations?: Annotation[];
 	/** Provide optional CSS to style the document */ className?: string;
-	/** Valid rehype plugins can be applied after annotations.
-Note that this will disable the `onSelectText` callback because we can no longer guarantee accurate text positions since other plugins may mutate the tree. */ rehypePlugins?: Plugin[];
+	/** Valid rehype plugins can be applied after annotations.  `annotations` and `onSelectText` prop may misbehave depending on how the plugins mutate the rendered content relative to the source content. */ rehypePlugins?: Plugin[];
 	/** HTML Sanitize schema (see https://github.com/syntax-tree/hast-util-sanitize#schema) */
 	sanitizeSchema?: { [key: string]: any };